Inmates help deputies in Florida rescue infant accidentally locked in car

 When deputies arrived, they learned that the father of the baby, who appeared comfortable in her car seat, had accidentally locked his keys in the car.
 The infant's parents told authorities they could not afford a locksmith, Doll told NBC News.

-After several minutes passed, the father told deputies he was going to break the driver's side window.
+After several minutes, the father told deputies he was going to break the driver's side window.

 But a Pasco Sheriff’s Office Inmate supervisor and trustee crew of low-risk, non-violent offenders were repairing medians in the parking lot outside the judicial center a few feet away and offered to help.